MesoNET/user-documentation/docs/juliet/MPI/MPI_CUDA_aware_Installation_Guide.md

 ## Setting up and building OpenMPI

- Below are the commands for building a CUDA-Aware OpenMPI library with the Slurm support on juliet supercomputer.
-We need to specify the path to the UCX instalation directory via the `--with-ucx` option and also the path to cuda via `--with-cuda`.
+ Below are the commands for building a CUDA-Aware OpenMPI library with Slurm support on juliet supercomputer.
+We need to specify the path to the UCX installation directory via the `--with-ucx` option and the path to cuda via `--with-cuda`.
 Additionaly, we need to set the `--with-pmi` option for supporting slurm (i.e. running MPI application with srun).
 We also disable the btl openib via `--without-verbs` option.

 ```sh
 $ ./configure --prefix=<prefix_path> --with-ucx=<path_to_ucx_install> --with-cuda=/apps/spack/spack-softwares/linux-rocky9-zen3/gcc-13.1.0/cuda-12.1.1-hhxtp4y7d55t27jbbxwpjxc4t24tgi3h --with-pmi --without-verbs